CarsonKompon/TwitchPlaysTomodachiV2/README.md

 A self-contained python script that send InputRedirection commands to a Nintendo 3DS with Lumas3DS installed.

-Build for TwitchPlaysTomodachi, but can be used for any other game and purpose.
+Built for TwitchPlaysTomodachi, but can be used for any other game and purpose.

+## Usage

-Make sure to `pip install` all of the dependencies in `dependencies.txt` and run the script with `python3 tpt.py <ip>`
+Make sure to `pip install` all of the dependencies in `dependencies.txt`

 You'll also need to create a `.env` file with the following variables: